Here follow the three reasons I have for penning this atrocity.

 "If we're lucky, you might also gain some idea of time management.
 It is twenty past, Potter.
 This potion is both behind schedule and a shambles.
 I'd hoped we'd seen some improvement - "

 Snape stared, his expression unreadable.
 Harry looked away.
-A very awkward silence ensued.
+An awkward silence ensued.

-The professor then turned on his heel and swept back through the class.
+The professor then turned on his heel.
+He swept back through the class.

 "Blake - crush, don't chop.
 More juices are required for the recipe than is produced by chopping."